placer-toolkit/placer-style-guide/README.md

 - **“True hyphen” (`‐`, U+2010):**
     - Use for compound words (e.g., well‐being, state‐of‐the‐art).
-    - Don’t use the “true hyphen” for established product names or terms that incorporate a hyphen‐minus (e.g., SHA-512, Mercedes-Benz).
+    - Don’t use the “true hyphen” for established product names or terms that incorporate a hyphen‐minus (e.g., SHA-512, Mercedes-Benz, ISBN 978-1-5416-9989-2).
+- **Non‐breaking hyphen (`‑`, U+2011):**
+    - Use when the hyphenated word or name should never break across lines (e.g., co‑founder, Jean‑Paul).
+    - Prevents awkward line breaks that separate parts of a compound word.
 - **En‐dash (`–`, U+2013):**
     - Use for ranges (e.g., 1–10, March–April, London–New York flight).
     - Use to connect two elements of a compound adjective when one or both elements are themselves compound or proper nouns (e.g., post–World War II).